Is It Safe To Drink Cranberry Juice When Breastfeeding?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Most mothers enjoy drinking cranberry juice when breastfeeding.
 Cranberry juice is a delicious, tart-sweet drink often used to make mixed drinks.
-It has several nutrients and health-promoting compounds.
+It is derived from the fruit of the plant Vaccinium oxycoccos, which is grown in parts of Europe and North America.
+The fruit has several nutrients and health-promoting compounds.
 However, it has no specific lactation-related uses.

 If you too love drinking cranberry juice, knowing about its safety for nursing mothers and their babies is vital to avert any health issues.
 Scroll down to read more about cranberry juice’s possible health benefits and side effects for lactating women.